itsbanjo/concession-kiosk-demo/readme.md

 2. create an ansible-vault named .majikmike in your working directory and should contain the following variables listed below.
 These are used for cloning a template and preconfiguring the network, hostname, and DNS name using open-vm-tools:

 3. For demo purposes, you can create a .passwd file that contains the vault password for ease of use.
 However, you must delete these after demo.

 vcenter_hostname:
 vcenter_username:
 vcenter_password:
 datacenter:
 ansible_ssh_pass:

-4. community.vmware
+4. community.vmware  collection is required

 To provision a VM using vmware_guest module: ansible-playbook provision.yaml --vault-password-file .passwd -i inventory